Question 25·Easy·Cross-Text Connections

 Clarify Nichols’s claim in Text 1

-Clarify Díaz’s main finding and warning in Text 2
+Clarify Díaz’s key finding in Text 2